top of page

 The Joash Chest - Offering for Building Repairs, Etc.

-* Thank you to those who helped with food, setting up & clean-up after Fellowship Sunday Luncheon last week.
-We appreciate all of you!
+* Thank you to everyone who helped with Fellowship Luncheon last week.

-* Please be praying for healing for these people on our Prayer List. ~ Members: Anna G, Barbara M, Dennis E, Mary H, Maye C, Michele S, Mickey L, Phyllis M, Randy R, Renee S, Roy Sw, & Sharon T. ~ Family & Friends: Allie S, Barb K, Ben B, Butch S, Caleb L, Cameron _, Dan B, Darren S, Ed M, Eddy U, Ellie H, George W, Haily B, Ingrid M, Janet M, Jean N, Joan M, Joanne B, Joe _, Joyce M, Judy S, Julian D, Kate M, Kathie T, Louise S, Lydia_, Margaret S, Mary Jane S, Michael G, Mike J, Nancy C, Paul M, Peggy M, Ron A, Robby N, Rosemary P, Roxie J, Sam F, Sarah G, Steve S, Susie J, Sylvia R, Tegan _, Terri T, Terry S, Thomas W, Thor S, and Vicki P. Thanks.
+* Please be praying for their healing. ~ Members: Anna G, Barbara M, Christine A, Dennis E, Kirk A, Mary H, Maye C, Mickey L, Phyllis M, Roy Sw, & Sharon T. ~ Family & Friends: Allie S, Barb K, Barb T, Ben B, Caleb L, Dan B, Darren S, Denver O, Ed M, Eddy U, Ellie H, George W, Gloria M, Haily B, Ingrid M, Janet M, Jean N, Joan M, Joanne B, Joe _, John T, Joyce K, Judy S, Julian D, Kate M, Kathie T, Kris K, Lee M, Louise S, Margaret S, Mary Jane S, Michael G, Michelle V, Mike J, Nancy C, Owen k, Paul M, Peggy M, Robby N, Rosemary P, Sam F, Sandy R, Sarah G, Steve S, Susie J, Taylor D, Terri T, Terry S, Thor S, & Vicki P. Thank you!

 * Thank you to all our volunteers.
 We couldn't do it without you!